edibotopic/edibotopic-website/content/wiki/spatial-programming.md

 # Spatial Programming

-Designing computer programs in which rules written in a _spatial programming language_ resemble the programmatic output that they will generate.
+Designing computer programs in which rules written in a _spatial programming language_ in some sense **resemble** the programmatic output that they will generate.

 Most programs are written using collections of *symbols*.
 These function as abstract signifiers that do not in any sense